Common Causes of

 - Poor truck maintenance – This can include improper brake maintenance, mirror issues or electrical failures.

 - Improperly trained drivers – Semi-truck drivers with limited experience often do not know how to properly react to road conditions or other drivers.

 - Drunk driving – Some truck drivers that get behind the wheel intoxicated or while under the influence of drugs.

 - Not having adequate enough time to stop – Trucks carry significant loads and that means it takes them much longer to come to a stop.
 Misjudging the amount of space can lead to a rear-end collision.

 - Distracted driving – Distracted driving is also a common cause for accidents with truck drivers, from operating a radio to controls to even talking on their phone.

 - Speeding – We all know speeding can cause fatal truck accidents, especially when these are on the freeway.

 - Jack-knifing – This occurs when a semi-truck loses control and their trailers and truck come together at an angle.

 Injured in a Truck Accident?
 Contact Our Team of Jacksonville Truck Accident Attorneys Today!

 Regardless of what caused your truck accident, you need the assistance of a skilled truck accident lawyer.
-The team at Hardesty, Tyde, Green & Ashton, P.A. is here to help.
+The team at Hardesty, Tyde, Green, Ashton & Clifton, P.A. is here to help.